contagon/handbook/handbook/38-church-policies-and-guidelines.md

 	2. The member is current in all legal requirements for child and spousal support related to the divorce.
 5. If the stake president recommends that the sealing cancellation or sealing clearance be granted, he submits the application to Church headquarters using [LCR](https://lcr.churchofjesuschrist.org).
 See [6.2.3](6-stake-leadership.md#623-common-judge) about the stake president’s responsibility when submitting applications to the First Presidency.
 6. If the request is approved, the First Presidency provides a letter stating that the sealing cancellation or sealing clearance has been granted.
-7. After receiving the letter, the member may schedule an appointment for a temple sealing.
-The member presents the letter at the temple.
+7. After approval is granted, the member may schedule an appointment for a temple sealing.

 See [38.4.1.9](38-church-policies-and-guidelines.md#38419-effects-of-divorce).